Lethal Vows: Synopsis

 However, just three weeks later, Lorraine drops dead at home in front of Graham and is then quickly cremated by David.
 The pathologist initially is not able to find any signs of foul play except the faint smell of chlorine when he opened her up during autopsy.
 Dr. Farris has applied for a marriage license and subsequently marries a woman he met at his wife's election celebration.
 This course of action places a great level of suspicion on him.

-With the help of his ex-wife, the police look into the conditions surrounding Lorraine's death, and after the examination of Ellen Farris further, they find out that she is suffering from kidney failure.
+With the help of his ex-wife, the police look into the conditions surrounding Lorraine's death, and after further examination of Ellen Farris, they find out that she is suffering from kidney failure.
 He was found guilty of first-degree murder and sentenced to life without the possibility of parole.
-It was also revealed that Lorraine died of cyanide poisoning, to which he switched after Mexico to speed up the effects of selenium (i.e. death) - it was initially missed due to a chlorine smell, and Dr. Farris was believed to have forced his wife to swallow a water supplement pill shortly before her death to mask the prominent smell of cyanide - hence the chlorine smell.
+It was also revealed that Lorraine died of cyanide poisoning, to which he switched after travelling to Mexico to speed up the effects of selenium (i.e. death) - it was initially missed due to a chlorine smell, and Dr. Farris was believed to have forced his wife to swallow a water supplement pill shortly before her death to mask the prominent smell of cyanide - hence the chlorine smell.

 The motive behind these acts was jealousy and the desire to get rid of his wife; he poisoned his first wife to leave her for his second, Lorraine, with whom he was having an affair prior to their divorce and with whom he shared an apartment under her nose, and he did the same thing to Lorraine, to marry his third wife.